zxc916684603/ecs/intl.en-US/Images/Select an image.md

 ## Built-in software {#section_0r4_eja_g94 .section}

 Alibaba Cloud Marketplace images are typically provided pre-installed with a running environment and software applications that you can apply to target ECS instances as needed.
-For more information, see [EN-US\_TP\_9711.md\#](reseller.en-US/Images/Marketplace images.md#).
+For more information, see [Marketplace images](reseller.en-US/Images/Marketplace images.md#).

 ## What to do next {#section_jv8_z0k_out .section}

 -   Use a target image to create instances.
 For more information, see [Create an instance by using the wizard](../../../../reseller.en-US/Instances/Create an instance/Create an instance by using the wizard.md#).
 -   Use a target image to change the operating system of a current image.
-For more information, see [EN-US\_TP\_9640.md\#](reseller.en-US/Images/Change the operating system.md#).
+For more information, see [Change the operating system](reseller.en-US/Images/Change the operating system.md#).